Human guise: Robots

+Possibly the first human automaton was Talos, a man made of bronze who defended the isle of Crete from invaders, with archaeological evidence dating from to c.
+400 BCE at least.
+In some myths, the bronze man is defeated by the Argonauts by lancing the ichor-flowing vein in the ankle.

 Isaac Asimov considered humanoid robots (androids) in the novel Robots and Empire and the short stories "Evidence" and "The Tercentenary Incident", in which robots are crafted to fool people into mistaking them as human.
 Some of Asimov's robots respond to human distrust and antipathy by passing as human and influencing human development for its own good.
 In Asimov's novella The Bicentennial Man, the robot Andrew gradually replaces his mechanical body with organic components, but only on the 200th anniversary of the start of his organic conversion, when he allows his positronic brain to "decay" and thus abandons his immortality, does he become accepted as "human".

 In the movies A.I.
 Artificial Intelligence, and the Alien series, robots are made to look and act human.
 In The Terminator, Arnold Schwarzenegger played a cyborg that wore a human disguise.

 In the 2010 Metroid game, the antagonist is a cyborg named Madeline Bergman who has been raised by the governing Galactic Federation and has effectively been kept in imprisonment on a derelict space vessel, thus making her gradually loathe humans.
 Madeline eventually plans to raid the Federation headquarters and destroy human civilization, but fortunately Samus Aran is called onto the scene by the Federation before this can occur.